audionerd/jitterbug/README.markdown

 # Jitterbug: A just-in-time image creator for pretty text headers

-Jitterbug provides on-demand graphical text headers using the font of your choice.
-On the first request, Jitterbug creates the requested header graphic and returns its image tag.
-On subsequent requests it returns the image tag of the already-created graphic.
+[Jitterbug](http://github.com/flyingsaucer/jitterbug) is a gem that provides on-demand graphical text headers using the font of your choice.
+Use wherever large collections of rich text headers are necessary — especially useful in i18n projects.

+On the initial request, Jitterbug creates the specified header graphic and returns its image or header tag.
+On subsequent requests it references the already-created graphic and returns the requested valid xhtml tag.

 ## Usage